Back to Research

 Executive Summary

-The Bangladesh Think Tank Index (BTTI) stands at 52.6/100 (Grade: C), indicating that Bangladesh is a developing economy facing structural challenges.
+The Bangladesh Think Tank Index (BTTI) stands at 55.4/100 (Grade: B), indicating that Bangladesh is a moderate performer with significant potential.
 This composite score is derived from 33 sector analyzers across 8 policy dimensions, weighted by strategic importance to Bangladesh's development trajectory.

 The estimated year-over-year change is +0.5 points, reflecting incremental progress in infrastructure and human capital, partially offset by governance stagnation and external headwinds.

-Key strengths: Social Inclusion, Economic Resilience, Human Capital.
+Key strengths: Governance & Institutions, Social Inclusion, Economic Resilience.

-Key weaknesses: External Resilience, Governance & Institutions, Industrial Diversification.
+Key weaknesses: Environmental Sustainability, External Resilience, Industrial Diversification.

 Dimension Analysis